WellAlly Logo

 📍 Any bone (commonly feet, spine, long bones in children)

-Stress Fracture on Bone Scan
+Stress Fracture on Bone Scan: What It Shows, Cost & Preparat

 Focal, linear or fusiform area of increased radiotracer uptake at fracture site.
 Appears as 'hot spot' with characteristic shape following bone cortex.
 Three-phase bone scan shows increased blood flow and blood pool activity in acute phase.